-If you have not previously applied for a grant with SCCF or if you have questions about eligibility, grant requirements, or the online portal, please contact our office so we can help answer any questions.
-Our Program Officer, Jacqui Gentile, can be reached at 260-665-6656 or jgentile@steubenfoundation.org.
+If you have not previously applied for a grant with SCCF or if you have questions about eligibility, grant requirements, or the online portal, please contact our office at (260) 665-6656.

 What's the average grant size for SCCF?